• ETIAS is currently not in operation - No applications are collected at this point

 ETIAS is not a traditional visa but rather a mandatory pre-screening authorization for US citizens and other travelers from visa-exempt countries.
 This system is designed to enhance border security by screening travelers before they arrive in Europe, identifying potential risks early on.
 For US citizens, obtaining an ETIAS authorization is a necessary step before visiting any of the 30 countries in the Schengen Area.

-Countries Accessible to US Citizens With an ETIAS Visa Waiver
+Countries Accessible to US Citizens With ETIAS Authorization

-Once granted, the ETIAS visa waiver permits US citizens to visit all 30 Schengen Area countries, including popular destinations like France, Germany, Italy, and Spain.
+Once granted, the ETIAS authorization permits US citizens to visit all 30 Schengen Area countries, including popular destinations like France, Germany, Italy, and Spain.
 The waiver is valid for short-term stays of up to 90 days within a 180-day period, making it suitable for tourism, business, or transit.

-Why ETIAS is Different from a Traditional Visa for US Citizens?
+Why ETIAS Authorization is Different from a Traditional Visa for US Citizens

-How US Citizens Can Apply for the ETIAS Visa Waiver
+How US Citizens Can Apply for the ETIAS Authorization

 Eligibility Criteria: Are You Qualified for ETIAS?

-To be eligible for the ETIAS visa waiver, US citizens must:
+To be eligible for the ETIAS authorization, US citizens must:

 • Have no criminal record